Bill advances to give Atlantic City 1.25% of sports gaming dollars

 The Office of Legislative Services has certified the bill (S854) for a fiscal note, meaning it has determined the bill requires a report done on the fiscal impact.
 But it is not yet posted with the bill, which still must pass the full Senate and Assembly.

-S854 was supported by the three Democrats on the Senate State Government, Wagering, Tourism & Historic Preservation Committee but opposed by Polistina and Senator James W. Holzapfel, R-Ocean.
+S854 was supported by the three Democrats on the Senate State Government, Wagering, Tourism & Historic Preservation Committee but opposed by Polistina and Sen. James W. Holzapfel, R-Ocean.

+ATLANTIC CITY — The airplane made Bader Field famous, but it could be the automobile that re…

-Mayor Marty Small has long complained that his city gets nothing from a variety of state-imposed taxes on aspects of the casino and tourism industry, including parking, luxury and hotel room taxes.
-Sports betting is yet another area where the state taxes, but the city receives nothing, the mayor said.
+Small has long complained that his city gets nothing from a variety of state-imposed taxes on aspects of the casino and tourism industry, including parking, luxury and hotel room occupancy.
+Sports betting is yet another area where the state taxes but the city receives nothing, the mayor said.

 “Everyone in this room, and there are about 25 of us, can drive to Atlantic City,” Small said.
 "Once we park our car, that's parking tax.
 We go to the bar and buy a drink, that's luxury tax.
 We go into our room, that's the room tax.
 We go to a late-night show, that's luxury tax again.
 Then we make a sports bet; that's sports betting tax.